floooh/chef-nacl/README.md

 ### Description ###

-This is a Chef cookbook to setup a Google Native Client build environment.
+This is a Chef cookbook to setup a Google Native Client build environment on Linux (only Ubuntu/Debian flavour so far).

 What happens under the hood: